dermesser/myi3stat/README.md

 At the end of your `render()` implementation, you return a `RenderResult`:

-    RenderResult::new(contents, Color::Red)
+    // use framework::*;
+    fn RenderResult::new(text: String, color: Color) -> RenderResult

 This is the actual output that will appear.

-Finally, export a factory function that creates an instance of your metric:
+Finally, export a factory function that creates an instance of your metric (this way, you can keep the rest of your module private):

     pub fn make_your_metric() -> Box<Metric> { Box::new(MyCustomMetric) }